yugabyte/yugabyte-db/docs/content/preview/manage/backup-restore/snapshot-ysql.md

     DROP DATABASE IF EXISTS <database_name>;
     ```

-1. Fetch the YSQL metadata file from the external storage and apply it using the [`ysqlsh`](../../../admin/ycqlsh/) tool by executing the following command:
+1. Retrieve the YSQL metadata file from the external storage and apply it using the [`ysqlsh`](../../../admin/ycqlsh/) tool by executing the following command:

     ```sh
     ./bin/ysqlsh -h 127.0.0.1 --echo-all --file=<database_name>_schema.sql